IRENE RICE PEREIRA (1902-1971)

 Biography • Irene Rice Pereira (1902-1971)

-Irene Rice Pereira was the first child born to Emery and Hilda Vanderbilt Rice in Chelsea, Massachusetts.
-In her early childhood, Pereira lived in Great Barrington, Massachusetts where her father ran a bakery and raised horses.
-His business later failed and the Rice family returned to Boston around 1910 and then moved to Brooklyn the following year.
-With the death of her father around 1918, Irene was forced to switch from an academic to a vocational track and began work as a secretary to assist her family.
+Irene Rice Pereira was the first child born to Emery and Hilda Vanderbilt Rice in Chelsea, Massachusetts in 1902.
+Her family moved to Pittsfield, Massachusetts in the Berkshires, before settling in Great Barrington, Massachusetts where her father ran a bakery and raised horses.
+The family relocated to Brooklyn by 1910.
+With the death of her father in 1917, Irene switched from an academic to a vocational track and began work as a secretary to support her mother and three younger siblings.

-By 1927 Pereira was working as a designer and earning enough money so that she was able to indulge in a new interest: art.
+By 1927 Pereira was financially secure enough to pursue her study of art.
 Taking night classes at the Art Students League, she was greatly influenced by the teachings of Jan Matulka.
-In 1931 Irene Rice Pereira traveled to Paris to study at the Académie Modèrne under Amedée Ozenfant, traveling throughout France, Italy and North Africa during her stay in Europe.
+In 1931 Irene Rice Pereira traveled to Paris and then throughout France, Italy and North Africa.

-Irene Rice Pereira returned to New York in 1932 and began to produce a number of Modernist-style oils using anchors, ventilators and machines as their focus.
+Irene Rice Pereira returned to New York in 1932 and began to produce Modernist-style oils using anchors, ventilators and machines as their focus.
 The subjects were directly influenced by the long hours Pereira spent sketching during her trans-Atlantic voyages.
 Works from this series were exhibited in her first solo exhibition at ACA Gallery in 1933.
 In her 1934 and 1935 ACA exhibitions Pereira showed paintings that incorporated semi-abstract figures into machinery settings.
+Pereira was included in the second Whitney Biennial in 1934 and the major exhibition Abstract Painting in America at the museum the following year.

-In 1937 Pereira painted her first purely abstract paintings, as a result of her interest in both the Bauhaus and Russian Constructivist movements.
+In 1937 Pereira painted her first purely abstract paintings, a result of her interest in the Bauhaus and Russian Constructivist movements.
 These works were exhibited at the East River Gallery.
 Pereira used the textures in her paintings to create light vibrations of changing speed and intensity, finding that pigment freed from its representational tasks could produce luminosity.
+Pereira received a solo exhibition at Howard University in Washington, DC in 1938.

-Pereira was given a further boost when the Federal Art Project of the WPA created the Design Laboratory, a cooperative school of industrial design.
+When the WPA’s Federal Art Project created Design Laboratory, a cooperative school of industrial design, in 1937, Pereira was selected as the artist on faculty.
 Modeled after the Dessau Bauhaus, the Design Laboratory stressed experimentation with materials such as wood, metal, ceramics, glass, plastic, and textiles.
-Pereira helped develop the Design Laboratory and was a teacher there until it was privatized by the WPA in 1939.
-Pereira also worked for the Easel Division under the Project until 1939.
+Pereira helped develop the Design Laboratory art course and was a teacher there until 1939.
+Pereira also worked for the Easel Division under the WPA Project until 1939.

-In 1939 Pereira first started painting on parchment, plastic and glass in an effort to create three dimensional depth in her works by using their transparent properties.
-Pereira was assisted with her glass endeavors through the WPA, as artists in the Stained Glass Division provided her with technical assistance.
+In 1939 Pereira first started painting on glass, plastic, and parchment to create three-dimensional depth in her works by using its transparent properties.
+Access to glass workers through the Design Laboratory may have facilitated this experimentation.
 Her first oil on glass painting, dated 1939, started off as a design for a window.
 Instead of individual segments connected with lead, Pereira painted her motif on the back of the glass and then encased it in a shadow box, thus creating a picture rather than a window.
-Such glass paintings had antecedents in Duchamp, Kandinsky, Albers, and Moholy-Nagy, but Pereira's glass paintings were unique attempts to show both light and time, as the first physical representation of the fourth dimension.
-Pereira withdrew from the Easel Division of the Federal Art Project and left the privatized successor of the Design Laboratory to join the American Abstract Artists in 1939 to gain more frequent exhibition opportunities.
+Such glass paintings had antecedents in Duchamp, Kandinsky, Albers, and Moholy-Nagy, but Pereira’s glass paintings were unique attempts to show both light and time, as the first physical representation of the fourth dimension.
+Pereira withdrew from the Easel Division of the Federal Art Project and the Design Laboratory in 1939.
+Pereira then aligned herself with New York abstract painters by joining the American Abstract Artists group and taking a job as an assistant to Hilla Rebay, director of the Museum of Non-Objective Painting, which she held until 1942.